 ‘That’s all I want, that’s all you need in life, is a little place for your stuff, ya know?’ — George Carlin

 George Carlin’s take on how possessions, or “stuff,” influence our decisions is typical Carlin — funny, insightful and, occasionally, NSFW.
 And he’s got a great point.
-We start accumulating “stuff” from the moment we’re born, and taking care of our stuff is important, even if we have more stuff than we can fit in a house, which Carlin described as “a pile of stuff with a cover on it.”
+We start accumulating “stuff” from the moment we’re born.
+Taking care of our stuff is important, even if we have more stuff than we can fit in a house.

 If you have more stuff than you do space, you’re probably looking for storage options; and you’ll be happy to know you’re not alone.
 The self-storage industry is a major beneficiary of our desire to keep our stuff.